Harish-SN/brewbar/README.md

 # 🍺 brewbar

-A progress bar for Python that **brews beer while your code runs**.
+A progress bar for Python that **brews beer while your code runs**

-No configuration.
+No configuration
-No dependencies.
+No dependencies
-Just beer.
+Just beer

 ---